Calvinism, Hyperspirituality, & the Use of Means - Glenn Conjurske

 Calvinism, Hyperspirituality, & the Use of Means

 Desiring to give Calvinists as much credit for sense and sincerity as we can, we grant at the outset that there is very much in the Bible which gives apparent support to their system.
-This is doubtless one of the primary reasons for its popularity, from the time of Augustine till the present day.
+This is doubtless one of the primary reasons for its popularity, from the time of Augustine to the present day.
 Calvin did not originate the system.
 He got it from Luther, who got it from Augustine, and it was held by many between Augustine and Luther, including John Wycliffe (in a very moderate form) and many of the papists through the dark ages.
-All these of course professed to stand on Scripture, and we grant that there are many scriptures which give them an apparent footing, but as is the case with hyperspiritual doctrines in general, those scriptures are taken in an extreme or absolute sense, at the expense of sound reason and the rest of Scripture.
+All these, of course, professed to stand on Scripture, and we grant that there are many scriptures which give them an apparent footing.
+But as is the case with hyperspiritual doctrines in general, those scriptures are taken in an extreme or absolute sense, at the expense of sound reason and the rest of Scripture.
 The scriptures which seem to favor their system are exalted too high, which forces them to reduce the rest of the Scriptures too low, or hiss them out of court altogether.

 Now as regards the use of means, it is a plain fact that God has created various means, which actually work to secure their several ends.
 This is warrant enough to common sense to use them.
 But beyond that, Scripture everywhere ordains and commands the use of means, and in general assumes and appeals to their efficacy.
-But in Calvinism there is an inveterate tendency to discard the use of means, or to slight and belittle them, in order that God himself may be put in their place.
+But in Calvinism, there is an inveterate tendency to discard the use of means, or to slight and belittle them, in order that God Himself may be put in their place.
 Where Calvinism is strong, that tendency is usually strong also.
-Where Calvinism is inconsistent, or “moderate,” as it is called, that tendency is usually weakened, and kept in check.
+Where Calvinism is inconsistent, or “moderate,” as it is called, that tendency is usually weakened and kept in check.

 My first introduction to this tendency came in 1965.
 I had been converted only about a year, and was a new student at Bible school.
-My room-mate was a rather bigoted Calvinist—-had been expelled from the Baptist college for preaching his Calvinism—-and of course went directly to work to make a Calvinist of me.
+My room-mate was a rather bigoted Calvinist—had been expelled from the Baptist college for preaching his Calvinism—and of course went directly to work to make a Calvinist of me.
 He loved to speak against the Baptists, and wished to take me to a Reformed church, where sound doctrine was preached.
-I consented to go, and one Sunday morning we went to the Seventh Reformed Church, on Leonard Street in Grand Rapids.
+I consented to go, and one Sunday morning we went to the Seventh Reformed Church on Leonard Street in Grand Rapids.
 He evidently did not know the time of the meeting, and we arrived and took our seats just as the pastor was finishing his sermon.
 He was preaching against preaching the gospel.
 “You might just as well go to the cemetery,” he said, “and call upon the people to rise from their graves and stand up.
 They are dead! dead! and cannot respond to your preaching.”

 This may have been too much even for my friend the Calvinist, for he never offered to take me to a Reformed church again.
 Nor was there any need, for there was Calvinism enough at the Bible school, and within a year I was as Calvinistic as anybody.

 As for the sinners being dead, this is but one example among a myriad of the extreme and technical manner of interpretation upon which Calvinism is based.
-It must press this single word “dead” to the ultimate of its possible meaning, while a thousand other scriptures, in which God appeals to man as though he were very much alive—-possessed of all the faculties of reason, emotion, and will—-are made to mean nothing at all.
-“Come now, let us reason together”—-”Turn ye, turn ye, for why will ye die?”—-these and a thousand scriptures like them must mean nothing at all, in order that this one word “dead” may mean everything which may be extracted from it.
+It must press this single word “dead” to the ultimate of its possible meaning, while a thousand other scriptures, in which God appeals to man as though he were very much alive—possessed of all the faculties of reason, emotion, and will—are made to mean nothing at all.
+“Come now, let us reason together”—“Turn ye, turn ye, for why will ye die?”—these and a thousand scriptures like them must mean nothing at all, in order that this one word “dead” may mean everything which may be extracted from it.
 It must mean “as dead as an inanimate object,” and we must be continually presented with either the extreme hypocrisy or the extreme folly of the omniscient God addressing these inanimate objects as though they were living beings.
-We know, of course, that the salvage crews and damage control teams of Calvinism have invented numerous auxiliary doctrines to sustain the reputation of God and Calvin, such as that “regeneration is the first act of God upon the soul of man”—-a dogma held even by Spurgeon.
-By means of this shift God is exempted from commanding and reasoning with inanimate objects, but the shift itself stands as directly against the Bible as the doctrine which it aims to salvage.
+We know, of course, that the salvage crews and damage control teams of Calvinism have invented numerous auxiliary doctrines to sustain the reputation of God and Calvin, such as that “regeneration is the first act of God upon the soul of man”—a dogma held even by Spurgeon.
+By means of this shift, God is exempted from commanding and reasoning with inanimate objects, but the shift itself stands as directly against the Bible as the doctrine which it aims to salvage.

 But we pass on.
 The distrust of means is one of the reasons for the opposition to revival, evangelism, and missions which persistently cleaves to Calvinism, in spite of the endeavors of many good men to thrust it out.
 One of the most memorable incidents of such opposition occurred when William Carey first attempted to enlist the sympathies of his Calvinistic Baptist denomination for the evangelization of the heathen.
 “At a meeting of ministers held about this time at Northampton, Mr. Ryland, senior, called on the young men around him to propose some topic for discussion, on which Mr. Carey rose and proposed for consideration, ‘The duty of Christians to attempt the spread of the Gospel among heathen nations.’
 The venerable divine received the proposal with astonishment, and, springing on his feet, denounced the proposition with a frown, and thundered out, ‘Young man, sit down.
-When God pleases to convert the heathen, He will do it without your aid or mine.”’
-He will do it, that is, without the use of any of those means which he has ordained.
+When God pleases to convert the heathen, He will do it without your aid or mine.’”
+He will do it, that is, without the use of any of those means which He has ordained.

 The Calvinists of the Old School strongly opposed “the anxious seat” employed by Charles G. Finney.
 Of this Finney’s biographer says, “The opposition to the anxious seat arose largely from its theological significance, since the Old School Calvinists were not willing to admit that the human will possessed that self-determining power implied in these urgent appeals to immediate submission.
 In their view, there was little natural connection between the means used for the persuasion of men and their conversion.
 According to their theory, conversion could only follow regeneration, and that was a mysterious process wrought directly by God on the hearts of the elect.”